samyak112/Scout/README.md

 compatibility?
 Early results suggest yes, but this is still an open question with limited evidence.

-Treat it as an interesting primitive worth experimenting with — not a drop-in replacement for established retrieval methods.
+Treat it as an interesting primitive worth experimenting with not a drop-in replacement for established retrieval methods.
 If you find cases where it works well or breaks badly, I want to know.

+One thing i have noticed is that Scout doesnt works fine when there are only 2-3 sentences because the results are coming directly from attention's qk mechanism so i suspect that when there are less sentences there is not much to attend to and thats when this happens

 ## Applications
 These are some applications where I think scout would be helpful